Political Science (POLS)

 POLS 1100.
 American Government.
 3 Hours.

 Fulfills the General Education American Institutions (Utah State Code R470) requirement.
 Surveys the founding of the U.S. Government; the U.S. Constitution; and the Legislative, Executive, and Judicial branches of government.
 Also covers politics and elections, international relations, and national security.
 Helps students acquire a greater understanding of the federal system and of federalism.
 Employs a wide variety of instructional methods including lectures, student reports, discussions, and audio-visual materials.
 Successful students will demonstrate a reasonable understanding of the history, principles, form of government, and economic system of the United States.
-Prerequisite: Reading placement score 17 or higher, or ENGL 1470.
+Prerequisite: Reading placement score 17 or higher; or ENGL 1010, ENGL 1010D, ENGL 1470.
 FA, SP, SU.

 POLS 2100.
 Introduction to International Relations.
 3 Hours.